Contact

 In response to the emergence of antimicrobial resistance as a global health issue, in addition to the development of new antibiotics, measures are being sort to identify alternatives to antibiotics.
 One potential approach is the use of living predatory bacteria, such as Bdellovibrio to treat infections, especially those caused by multi-drug resistant pathogens.

 ….In poultry.
 Our lab have applied whole Bdellovibrio to combat pathogens in live poultry and food crops.
 In collaboration with Professor John King we developed a mathematical model of Bdellovibrio predation in the presence of live decoy bacteria, of importance in establishing how Bdellovibrio could be applied as a "living antibiotic"2.
-In 2011 we published the first experimental trial of Bdellovibrio as an oral treatment for Salmonella in poultry, establishing activity without affecting animal wellbeing3.
+In 2011 with Dr Rob Atterbury, we published the first experimental trial of Bdellovibrio as an oral treatment for Salmonella in poultry, establishing activity without affecting animal wellbeing3.

 Media and publications: